Intentional one-person firm

 Ulvog CPA is intentionally a very small firm.
 Experience routinely shows the highest impact on my clients is when I am the person delivering the service.
 As a result, you can count on services being delivered by the same person you interviewed in the proposal process.
 You can expect to see the same person every year my firm is serving your ministry.

 I served around one hundred ministries while at a national firm.
-Since starting my firm in 2002, I have worked with about sixty different non-profit organizations.
+Since starting my firm in 2002, I have worked with about eighty different non-profit organizations.
 This experience includes a wide range of sectors of the NPO community, such as churches of all sizes and traditions, mission sending organizations, primary and secondary schools, colleges, denominational headquarters, camps, and radio ministries.
-Working in this sector for over 20 years has let me see many ways to do ministry.
+Working in this sector for 30 years has let me see many ways to do ministry.

 Another question for you to ponder as you search for a CPA is to consider how much experience will be present on the team that will be working on the project.
 Don’t put too much focus on the experience of the partner or the firm-wide expert.
 Unless you are working with a small firm, you will rarely see those people at your office.
 Try to find out the experience level of the team that will actually be assigned to your project.
 With Ulvog CPA, you will always know the experienced person is in the field working with you, where the knowledge can help you the most.